deepakyadav23/docs-to-pdf-converter/README.md

 A standalone Java library/command line tool that converts DOC, DOCX, PPT, PPTX and ODT documents to pdf files.
 (Requires JRE 7)

 The v1.7 release has not been updated for about 2 years although it seems quite reliable for me.
 In response to an [issue request](https://github.com/yeokm1/docs-to-pdf-converter/issues/1) to update the libraries, I have done so with the new v1.8.
-I now use Maven to managed the libraries in the pom.xml file.
+I now use Maven to manage the libraries in the pom.xml file.

 I have not tested v1.8 much so if you face any issues, you can still use v1.7 in the Releases section.